Money-eng/supervoxel_loss/README.md

 ```

 ## License
-GraphTrace is licensed under the MIT License.
+supervoxel-loss is licensed under the MIT License.